-NOAA Ship Oregon II will depart Pascagoula, Mississippi on May 1, 2015 to conduct the spring SEAMAP Ichthyoplankton survey.
+NOAA Ship Oregon II will depart Pascagoula, Mississippi on April 28, 2017 to conduct the spring SEAMAP Ichthyoplankton survey.
 The 30-day cruise will be divided into two legs: Leg 1, 15 days; Leg 2, 15 days.
 Both legs of the survey will be conducted along a standard ichthyoplankton cruise track with a modified sampling plan designed to incorporate adaptive sampling based upon current oceanographic conditions.
 This trackline includes 97 pre-selected stations located approximately 30 n mi apart (Figure 1).
 Ichthyoplankton operations will be conducted throughout the day and night.
 Table 1 lists the 97 stations, station positions, and the plankton gear used at each station.
-MOCNESS stations will be determined at a later date by the FPC and may be based on incoming satellite data over the course of the survey.
 The station order listed in Table 1 is the preferred order of sampling as developed since 1978 for the sampling of bluefin tuna larvae in the GOM and changes to this order may be made by the FPC during the survey, but only after consulting with the CO.
 The survey will require 24 h operations with two scientific watches: 12 am - 12 pm, 12 pm - 12 am.

 Standard stations will follow SEAMAP sampling protocols with an oblique bongo tow to a maximum depth of 200 m, a 10 min neuston tow, and a CTD profile to a maximum depth of 200 m.
-In addition, a 10 min subsurface tow (Spanish neuston) will be conducted at each station using a neuston net frame with a 0.500 mm mesh net.
+In addition, a 10 min shallow bongo will be conducted at each station using 61 cm bongo frame outfitted with two 0.500 mm mesh nets.